henrywoo/Generative-AI-In-Action/source/ch3-vae/svae/README.md

 ### 1. Hard Traditional Vector Quantization

-- Uniformally select 512 super points in hyperball and doing k-means like clustering.
+- Randomly select 512 super points in hyperball and doing k-means like clustering.
 The super points moves as the training goes.
 - Hard quantization
 - STE